YosefLab/CZI-Immuneaging/README.md

             * library1.cellranger.web_summary.html
             * library1.v1.h5ad
             * align_library.library1.v1.log
+        * library2_ir
+            * library2.cellranger.airr_rearrangement.tsv
+            * library2.cellranger.all_contig_annotations.csv
-        * library2
+            * library2.cellranger.all_contig_annotations.json
-            * library2.cellranger.cloupe.cloupe
+            * library2.cellranger.all_contig.fasta
-            * library2.cellranger.feature_ref.csv
+            * library2.cellranger.filtered_contig_annotations.v1.csv
-            * library2.cellranger.libraries.csv
+            * library2.cellranger.filtered_contig.fasta
             * library2.cellranger.metrics_summary.csv
+            * library2.cellranger.vloupe.vloupe
             * library2.cellranger.web_summary.html
-            * library2.v1.h5ad
             * align_library.library2.v1.log
         * ...
     * v2/
         * ...
     * ...

 The `configs` directory includes versioned configuration files for the alignment pipeline.
 For each version of the aligned data, one designated directory (e.g., directory `v1` for version 1) includes the alignment outputs for each library.
-Particularly, it includes a .h5ad file, output files from cellranger, and a .log file documenting the execution of the pipeline on the library.
-Note: libraries are not named arbitrarily as library1, library 2 etc. but rather take the following naming convention: `<donor_id>_<seq_run>_<library_type>_<library_id>`.
+Particularly, it includes a .h5ad file (or filtered_contig_annotations.csv file), output files from cellranger, and a .log file documenting the execution of the pipeline on the library.
+Note: libraries are not named arbitrarily as library1, library2 etc. but rather take the following naming convention: `<donor_id>_<seq_run>_<library_type>_<library_id>`.

 The `processed_libraries` directory stores data of processed libraries (i.e., beyond alignment), an intermediate product before the sample-level processing; its structure is as follows: